ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 7. Core Bluetooth Asks peripheral to Set Value for Answer Characteristic, and Return Acknowledgment
 8. Peripheral Acknowledges Question Value Set
 9. Core Bluetooth Calls CBPeripheralDelegate.peripheral(_:,didWriteValueFor:,error:)
+10. The SDK Notifies the App That The Question Was Asked
-10. Peripheral Changes Value of Answer Characteristic and Notifies Core Bluetooth
+11. Peripheral Changes Value of Answer Characteristic and Notifies Core Bluetooth
-11. Core Bluetooth Calls CBPeripheral.peripheral(_:,didUpdateValueFor:,error:)
+12. Core Bluetooth Calls CBPeripheral.peripheral(_:,didUpdateValueFor:,error:)
-12. The SDK notifies App that the Answer is Available
+13. The SDK notifies App that the Answer is Available

 #### FIRST, the Backstory